awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### ListBuckets/ListBuckets.go`

-This example lists all buckets.
+This example lists all Amazon S3 buckets.

 `go run ListBuckets.go`

 ### ListObjects/ListObjects.go

-This example lists all of the objects in a bucket.
+This example lists all of the objects in an Amazon S3 bucket.

 `go run ListObjects.go -b BUCKET`